chakra-ui/panda/website/pages/docs/utilities/flex-and-grid.md

 ### Grid Template Rows

-The `gridTemplateRows` utility defines the columns of a grid container.
+The `gridTemplateRows` utility defines the rows of a grid container.
 It accepts numerical values from `1` to `12` where each value maps to `repeat(<value>, minmax(0, 1fr))`

 ```jsx